Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Experimental details: molecular discovery with JKO-ICNN (MOSES dataset)

 All Molecular discovery JKO-ICNN experiments were run in a compute environment with 1 CPU and 1 V100 GPU submitted as resource-restricted jobs to a cluster.
 This applies to both convex QED surrogate classifier training and evaluation runs and to the JKO-ICNN flows for each configuration of hyperparameters and random seed initialization.
+The full pipeline for this experiment is detailed in Figure \ref{fig:mol_pde_setup}.